Non-perturbative simple-generated interactions with a quantum field for arbitrary Gaussian states: Lightning review of AQFT

-In this section we review some aspects of algebraic framework of QFT and von Neumann algebra.
+In this section we review some aspects of algebraic framework of QFT.
 We will only cover the very bare minimum to understand or perform calculations outlined in this work to keep it self-contained while not unnecessarily burdening the discussion with background information.
 For AQFT part, this will be a more condensed version of the summary given in \cite{tjoa2022modest,Tjoa2022fermi}, which in turn are based on \cite{wald1994quantum,Dappiaggi2005rigorous-holo,Moretti2005BMS-invar,Khavkhine2015AQFT,fewster2019algebraic}.
-For von Neumann algebras, we have very much benefitted from \cite{fewster2019algebraic,hollands2017entanglement,Witten2018entanglement} (more details can be found in \cite{Bratteli1972afalgebra,fillmore1996user,murphy2014c}).
-Readers can also skip to Section~\ref{sec: UDW-model} onwards or Section~\ref{sec: singlequbit} if they are more interested in the main content of this work, referring to this section only when certain details need to be consulted.
+Readers can also skip to Section~\ref{sec: UDW-model} onwards or Section~\ref{sec: channels} if they are more interested in the main content of this work, referring to this section only when certain details need to be consulted.